FRACerqueira/PromptPlus/docs/apis/pplus.controls.icontrolinput.md

 ### <a id="methods-issecret"/>**IsSecret(Nullable&lt;Char&gt;)**

 The input is a secret. the input text is masked to '#' (default value)
+ <br>Input secret cannot be used with suggestionhandler<br>Input secret cannot be used with DefaultEmptyValue<br>Input secret cannot be used with DefaultValue<br>Input secret cannot be used with OverwriteDefaultFrom<br>Input secret cannot be used with HistoryEnabled

 ```csharp
 IControlInput IsSecret(Nullable<Char> value)